gambitproject/gambit/doc/developer.contributing.rst

 latest development version.
 New development should in general always be based off this branch.
 Branches labeled ``maintX_Y``, where ``X`` is the major version number and ``Y`` is the minor version number, point to the latest commit on a stable version.

+.. _new-contributors:

+A Note for New Contributors
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We warmly welcome new contributors to the Gambit project!
+Your help is valuable to us.

+Before you start working on a contribution, we encourage you to familiarize yourself with the project.
+Gambit is a mature and complex codebase.
+Even issues marked as "good first issue" may require some understanding of the context and how different parts of the project interact.

+We have always valued thoughtful contributions.
+A common issue for open-source projects is receiving pull requests that are not well-aligned with the project's needs or coding standards.
+To avoid wasted effort on your part and on ours, we strongly encourage you to engage with us before you spend a lot of time on implementation.

+A great way to start is by:

+1. Looking through the code to understand the relevant parts for your intended change.
+2. Opening an issue to discuss a bug or feature.
+3. If you have a change in mind, open a draft pull request early in your process.
+This allows for discussion and feedback before you've invested too much time.

+We are happy to answer questions and provide guidance.
+Engaging with the development team early ensures that your contribution is likely to be accepted and integrated smoothly.

+.. _ai-policy:

+Policy on AI-Assisted Contributions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We recognize that generative AI tools can be a useful aid in software development.
+We also expect authentic and thoughtful engagement from our contributors.

+- **You are responsible for your contributions.** If you use generative AI to help you write code or documentation, you must fully understand the output.
+You should be able to explain the changes and why they are the correct approach for the project.
+- **Add value.** Simply taking a prompt, feeding it to an AI, and posting the result as a contribution is not helpful.
+We expect you to use your own expertise to verify, test, and refine any AI-generated content.
+To preserve precious developer time, we reserve the right to rigorously reject low-value contributions, whether AI-generated or not.
+- **No AI-generated comments.** Please do not post output from Large Language Models (LLMs) or similar tools as comments on GitHub issues or pull requests.
+Such comments are often generic and do not add to the discussion.
+- **No bots.** It is strictly forbidden to use automated tooling, such as bots or agents, to post AI-generated content to issues or pull requests.
+Users doing so may be banned and/or reported to GitHub.

+How to submit a contribution
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To contribute code, please follow these steps:

 1. To get started contributing code in the `Gambit GitHub repo <https://github.com/gambitproject/gambit>`__, do one of the following: